-Whether you are the plaintiff or the defendant, or even a witness in a lawsuit, your appearance, dress, and actions can affect how the court sees you and how successful you are in presenting your case.
+When you have a court date, it's normal to be nervous and wonder what is the appropriate way to act and what you should wear.
+Whether you are the defendant, the plaintiff, or a witness, your appearance, dress, and actions can affect how the court sees you and how successful you are in presenting your case.

 A courtroom is a solemn place, representing the judicial branch of the government, and a judge demands respect as a representative of the government, whether it is federal, state, or local.
 Specific rules apply to those who are bringing cases to court or who have cases brought against them.
 In fact, anyone appearing before the court, including witnesses and members of the public, have the responsibility to act with respect.

-Be there on time.
-That means at least 10 minutes before your appearance time.
+Be on time for any proceedings.
+That means at least ten minutes before your appearance time.
 You might have to sit and wait, but that is far better than running late.
 Arrive late, and you might find your case passed by.

 Wear business clothing.
 No wild hairstyles, open shoes, tank tops, mini skirts, T-shirts, or other non-business attire.
-If you are in doubt what to wear, dress up more rather than less.Don't wear a hat unless it is for religious reasons.
+If you are in doubt about what to wear, dress up rather than down.
+Also, never wear a hat unless it is for religious reasons.

 Children are allowed in most courtrooms, but only if they are quiet.
-If you must bring your children, have someone with you who can take the child out if he or she becomes loud or disruptive.
+If you must bring your children, have someone with you who can take the child out if they become loud or disruptive.

 In general, you must have permission to move beyond a certain point toward the judge or jury.
 For example, if you are called as a witness, you will be sworn in.
 You may not move out of the witness box without permission.
 If you are sitting at the defense or prosecution table with your attorney, you may not move forward without permission.

-Do not address the opposing counsel or other party.
-When referring to others, do not use first names.
-It's "Mr. Smith," not "Jim," even if he is your brother-in-law.
+Do not address the opposing counsel or the other party.
+When referring to others involved in the case, do not use first names.
+It is "Mr. Smith," not "Jim," even if he is your brother-in-law.

 In other words, be on your best behavior and consider the solemnity of the courtroom.
 Show respect to the judge and others in the courtroom.